fusioncharts/dev_centre_docs/getting-started/react/how-it-works-react.md

 heading: How It Works?
 ---

 In this section, you will see how the different sections of the code for the first chart work.
-Before going through this article, refer to the <<Installation>> and <<Quick Start Guide>> to get started.
+Before going through this article, refer to the [Quick Start Guide](/getting-started/react/your-first-chart-using-react) to get started.

 ## Import the libraries